hkzlab/wdcloader/README.md

 wdcloader is a rewrite in Python of the Java [tool](https://github.com/andrew-jacobs/dev65/blob/master/src/com/wdc65xx/sxb/Uploader.java) by Andrew Jacobs.
 It also adds support loading arbitrary binary data into memory.

+The rationale is that I need to program these boards somewhere I don't have/don't want a JVM and I also needed a few personalizations on how the tool works.

 ### Disclaimer

 I take NO responsibility for what happens if you decide to use this tool.
 Your computer might crash, catch fire or be destroyed in other nasty ways.
 Your devboards too!